trisaya1/fan/README.md

-# Arduino Remote-Controlled Fan with Temperature Sensor, IR Remote, and LCD diplay via shift register
+# Arduino Remote-Controlled Fan with Temperature Sensor, IR Remote, and LCD display via shift register
 This project is an embedded system that controls a DC fan based on temperature input from a DHT11 sensor, includes manual override via an IR remote, and displays real-time status using an LCD1602 screen connected through a 74HC595 shift register.
 It demonstrates real-world applications of control logic, sensor interaction, modular software design, and user interaction.

 ## Features